smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_2.png" alt="Determine Router Service" width="900"/>

 On finding the vehicle info, SDL Listener should find the appropriate app to start the router service.
-The vehicle filter of an App will be available in the metadata of router service in manifest file.
-The SDL listener will find the supported app using the meta-data
+The vehicle filter of an app will be available in the metadata of router service in manifest file.
+The SDL listener will find the supported app using the metadata.

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_3.png" alt="Determine Router Service" width="300"/>

-The below flow chart shows the application receiving `onSDLenabled`.
+The below flow chart shows the application receiving `onSDLEnabled`.
 The vehicle details will be shared with apps using intent extra.

 <img src="../assets/proposals/0293-vehicle-type-filter/OEM_APPS_4.png" alt="Determine Router Service" width="900"/>